Batman: Hush (film): Production

-Batman: The Animated Series alumni Kevin Conroy (Batman) and Mark Hamill (the Joker) teased producing an animated adaptation of Hush during a panel at Canada's Fan Expo in 2016.
-In July 2018, an animated adaptation of Batman: Hush was announced.
+Batman: The Animated Series alumni Kevin Conroy (Batman) and Mark Hamill (the Joker) teased an animated adaptation of Hush during a panel at Canada's Fan Expo in 2016.
+In 2018, an animated adaptation of Batman: Hush was announced.

-Jason O'Mara, Jerry O'Connell, Rebecca Romijn, Rainn Wilson, Sean Maher, Bruce Thomas, Vanessa Williams, and Stuart Allan reprise their roles from previous DCAMU films, while the new additions include Jennifer Morrison, Peyton R. List, Maury Sterling, Geoffrey Arend, Jason Spisak, Adam Gifford, Peyton List, and Dachie Alessio.
-Peyton List reprises her role as Poison Ivy, after previously appearing in the role in a live action form in Gotham.
-Notably, this is a rare instance in which the two actresses named Peyton List appear in the same production.
+Jason O'Mara, Jerry O'Connell, Rebecca Romijn, Rainn Wilson, Sean Maher, Bruce Thomas, Vanessa Williams, and Stuart Allan reprise their roles from previous DCAMU films, while the new additions include Jennifer Morrison, Peyton R. List, Maury Sterling, Geoffrey Arend, Jason Spisak, Adam Gifford, Peyton List, and Sachie Alessio.
+Peyton List reprises her role as Poison Ivy, after previously appearing in the role in Gotham.

 Release

-The film had its world premiere at the San Diego Comic-Con on July 19, 2019.
+Batman: Hush had its world premiere at San Diego Comic-Con on July 19, 2019.
 The film was made available through digital streaming outlets one day later.
 It was released on 4K UHD Blu-ray, Blu-ray, and DVD on August 6.